GeoscienceAustralia/dea-coastlines/README.md

 #### Python modules

-Code in this repository is included in the `dea_coastlines` Python package which contains three main modules that are intended to be run in the following order:
+Code in this repository is included in the `dea_coastlines` Python package which contains three main modules.
+These are intended to be run in the following order:

 1. [`dea_coastlines.raster`](dea_coastlines/raster.py): This module conducts raster generation for DEA Coastlines.
 This analysis is processed on individual study area tiles to minimuse peak memory usage.